NativeScript/nativescript-cli/README.md

 ## The Commands

 Run `tns help` to view all available commands in the browser.
-Run `tns help <Command>` to view more information about a selected command in the browser.
+Run `tns help <Command>` to view more information about a selected command in the browser. `tns --help` opens console help, where help information is shown in the console.

 [Back to Top][1]